Installation

 2022-09-12T11:01:55.799 INFO --- [ asgi_gw_0] localstack.request.http : GET / => 200

-• How should I share the LocalStack logs to discover issues?
+How should I share the LocalStack logs for troubleshooting?

-You can now share the LocalStack logs with us to help us discover issues.
-To share the logs, run our diagnostic endpoint:
+You can share the LocalStack logs with us to help us identify issues.
+To share the logs, call the diagnostic endpoint:

 $ curl -s localhost:4566/_localstack/diagnose | gzip -cf > diagnose.json.gz